 St. Lawrence University's permanent collection provides students, faculty, scholars, and a broad regional community the opportunity to study and enjoy original works of art.
-The collection includes nearly 7,000 art objects and artifacts, with particular strengths in twentieth-century American and European works on paper, including photographs, prints, portfolios, drawings, and artists' books.
-Recent acquisitions include works by Akwesane Mohawk artists Iakkonikonriiosta, Katsitsionni Fox, and Natasha Smoke Santiago, and mokuhanga prints by Lucy May Schofield, Andy Farkas, Mariko Jesse, Katsuyoshi Yuasa, Yoonmi Nam, Mia O, Katie Baldwin, and Patty Hudak.
+The collection includes over 7,000 art objects and artifacts, with particular strengths in twentieth-century American and European works on paper, including photographs, prints, portfolios, drawings, and artists' books.
+Recent acquisitions include works by Akwesasne Mohawk artists Iakkonikonriiosta, Katsitsionni Fox, and Natasha Smoke Santiago, and mokuhanga prints by Lucy May Schofield, Andy Farkas, Mariko Jesse, Katsutoshi Yuasa, Yoonmi Nam, Mia O, Katie Baldwin, and Patty Hudak.

 Works of art from the collection are regularly utilized for exhibition, classroom, and research purposes.
 Students actively participate in all aspects of collection management, learning museum standards of art handling and registration, assisting with the installation of exhibitions and campus displays, as well as conducting research for curatorial purposes and educational programs.
 Tours of the collection storage facility and works of art are provided regularly to St. Lawrence University classes and regional school groups.

 Recent exhibitions which have drawn from the collection include:

 - Belief Systems: Artworks and Artifacts from St. Lawrence University's Permanent Collection

 - Andy Warhol's Myths Portfolio: Behind the Scenes, Photographs by Barbara J. Goldner

 - Alootook Ipellie: Walking Both Sides of an Invisible Border